axelpale/nudged/README.md

 ## Versioning

-The versioning convention of the package follows [Semantic Versioning 2.0.0](http://semver.org/).
+The versioning convention of the package follows [Semantic Versioning 2.0.0](http://semver.org/) and [Keep a Changelog 1.1.0](https://keepachangelog.com/en/1.1.0/).

 ## Licence